Andrea Levkowitz, PT, DPT

 Interpreting services for other languages: No

-Ashley is a doctor of physical therapy.
+What you should know about me: Ashley is a doctor of physical therapy.
 She has advanced certification in the treatment of Pelvic Health and Obstetric Health (CAPP-Pelvic, CAPP-OB).
-She specializes in the treatment of pelvic floor muscle dysfunctions including pelvic pain, sexual dysfunction, pregnancy related pain, postpartum recovery, and bowel and bladder dysfunction.
+She specializes in the treatment of pelvic floor muscle dysfunctions, including pelvic pain, sexual dysfunction, pregnancy-related pain, postpartum recovery, and bowel and bladder dysfunction.
 She is a practicing clinician, educator, and author in the field of women’s health physiotherapy.

-She has taught courses on women’s health physical therapy to physical therapy students in Dallas, has provided education to groups throughout the community, as well as assisting in teaching continued education courses to physical therapists and other healthcare professionals.
+She has taught courses on women’s health physical therapy to physical therapy students in Dallas, has provided education to groups throughout the community, as well as assisted in teaching continued education courses to physical therapists and other healthcare professionals.
 Her most important job is being a wife and mother to her silly, active little boy and sassy, precious daughter.
 She enjoys running, yoga, hiking, dancing, or anything that gets her moving and is always up for trying the newest fitness or wellness trends.

 Alexandra Bertucci, PT, DPT